raskell-io/www.raskell.io/content/articles/all-beginning-is-haskell.md

 This program defines a main function that prints the string "Hello, world!" to the console.
 The :: operator is used to specify the type of the main function, which in this case is IO ().
 The IO type represents actions that interact with the outside world, like reading from or writing to files.

-## Pure functions and easy refactoring
+## From pure functions to easy refactoring

 One of the key benefits of Haskell's functional programming paradigm is that it makes it easy to write pure functions.
 A pure function is one that has no side effects and always returns the same result given the same input.
 This property makes pure functions easy to reason about and test.